Welcome to the Samaritan Center for Medical Research & Clinical Trials

 To test the effectiveness of an experimental drug OXN versus a placebo in people suffering from moderate to severe chronic low back pain.

-To test the safety and effectiveness of the drug OXN in the management of constipation caused by opioids.
+To test the safety and effectiveness of the drug OXN in the management of constipation caused by opioid medication.

 - Cancer pain